phalcon-orphanage/docs/pt/reference/tutorial-rest.rst

             'year' => $robot->year
         ));

-        //Create a response
+        // Create a response
         $response = new Phalcon\Http\Response();

-        //Check if the insertion was successful
-        if ($status->success() == true) {
+        // Check if the insertion was successful if ($status->success() == true) {

-            //Change the HTTP status
+            // Change the HTTP status
             $response->setStatusCode(201, "Created");

             $robot->id = $status->getModel()->id;